galaxyproject/ansible-postgresql/README.md

   the role to properly locate the directory.

 - `postgresql_conf_dir`: As with `postgresql_pgdata` except for the configuration directory.

+- `postgresql_install_psycopg2`: Attempt to install the correct pacakge providing psycopg2 to the Python interpreter that Ansible is using on the remote side.
+This allows for the use of the `postgresql_*` Ansible modules (perhaps via [galaxyproject.postgresql_objects][postgresql_objects]), which depend on psycopg2.
+Defaults to `true`.

 ### Backups ###